flutter/website/src/docs/perf/rendering/ui-performance.md

 [Performance overlay][], a section in the
 [Debugging Flutter apps programmatically][] page.

-You are probably familiar with the Flutter Gallery example app.
-To use the performance overlay with Flutter Gallery, use the copy in the [examples][] directory that was installed with Flutter, and run the app in profile mode.
-The program is written so that the app menu allows you to dynamically toggle the overlay, as well as enable checks for calls to `saveLayer` and the presence of cached images.

-{{site.alert.note}}
-  You can’t enable the performance overlay in the Flutter Gallery app downloaded from the App Store.
-  That version of the app is compiled to release mode (not profile mode), and doesn’t provide a menu for enabling or disabling the overlay.
-{{site.alert.end}}

 ## Identifying problems in the UI graph

 If the performance overlay shows red in the UI graph,